 - Theft, breaking and entering.

-But, when you do a criminal records check, in most cases won’t be able to find out if they has had any moving violations, like:
+But, when you do a criminal records check, in most cases won’t be able to find out if they have had any moving violations, like:

 - Drivers license revoked or suspended.

 - You have to be over the age of 21.